MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### II.
 Brand New Electronic Parts

 The MGBC board uses mostly all-new components.
 This is not a direct-transfer board.
 The master BOM with every electronic component required for the main MGBC circuit board is provided in the folder in Excel format.
 Note that some parts may be out of stock at the links provided, but many can be found at alternate other retailers online, or have a proper substitute.
-Here is a saved cart from Mouser that contains all the parts in the BOM Excel, including some duplicates: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=dcb5fa1d47
+Here is a saved cart from Mouser that contains all the parts in the BOM Excel, including some duplicates: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=854e7f6cf9

 *Note: This cart link is for v1.6 and v2.0 boards.
 Please check out the BOM Excel or .csv file above for information about v1.5 and earlier.*

 Double check to see if any parts are missing, and consider ordering multiples of some parts.
 Also, there are some parts you may want to remove (like the tactile switches). **If a part is backordered, or out of stock** - check the Excel file, or the BOM listed at the bottom of the MGBC PCB folder.
 There may be alternate part options listed.
 You can also check for stock at places like Digikey, Newark, or LCSC.
 And you can always use Octopart.com to help find in-stock parts at other websites.
 Please understand that I can't maintain the cart for every out-of-stock part, so please do some research :)

 Also note, while I do recommend the board, this BOM does not include parts for the Pocket Mouse Power Board. <a href="https://github.com/MouseBiteLabs/Pocket-Mouse-Power-Board">Please review my github on that board</a> for more information if you wish to use it for your power supply!
-The link to the saved cart for the power board can be found here: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=39b200294d

 ### III.
 Game Boy Electronic Parts